-Celebration of the ephemeral material has turned into a developing installation.
-From the decay – which became its inherent element – an alternative universe has emerged.
-Within its realm the process of degradation and rotting gains the qualities of progression.
-Objects displayed at a different stages of decomposition, reference domestic and architectural forms.
-When displayed in the context of permanent matter such as discarded metal, one is stunned to find in them a common quality.
-Now more than ever, metal proves to be impermanent.
-With is corroded parts, rusted arms and crumbling joints – it shares a similar beauty – complementing this unstable universe.
+A celebration of an ephemeral material has turned into a developing installation.
+From decay, which became its inherent element, an alternative universe has emerged.
+Within its realm, the process of degradation and rotting gains the qualities of progression.
+Objects displayed at different stages of decomposition reference domestic and architectural forms.
+When displayed in the context of a permanent matter such as discarded metal, one is stunned to find a common quality in them.
+Now, more than ever, metal proves to be impermanent.
+With its corroded parts, rusted arms, and crumbling joints – it shares a similar beauty, complementing this unstable universe.

-You circulate through the installation which embraces you, allowing to reflect upon the contemporary consumerism culture, while continually exposing and celebrating the processes of decay, destruction, renewal and reconstruction.
+When you circulate through the installation, it embraces you, enticing you to reflect upon the contemporary consumer culture, while continually exposing and celebrating the processes of decay, destruction, renewal, and reconstruction.
 The overall experience pushes you towards this uncomfortable desire of wanting to preserve this fluctuating universe.

-But this time the artist offers no such solution, no relief.
-Sight of the familiar glass box gives you a glare of hope but quickly dies as you notice the corrupted vases within.
-Instead of building an incubator which could preserve and stop the progressing decay, the artist created an environment in which bacteria thrives.
-A compact microenvironment creates a stable and controlled conditions which allows you to study the progressing decay, while increasing the kinetics of the decomposing vases.
-Once again this manually controlled habitat becomes a space for experimentation – where the different processes can be studied, slowed down and expedited.
-Objects within this humid incubator, are exposed and extremely vulnerable to the elements such as diffused bacteria and enzymes which accelerate the processes of disintegration and decay.
-Captured behind the thick glass, objects are exhibited to the public eye in their most vulnerable state.
-Their refined form becomes corrupted and flesh like.
-On our eyes it changes becoming pale and fuzzy.
-Covered with a moss like fungus, if begins to resemble half eaten fruit, rather than the former object.
-Yet somehow in this intimate moment we manage to find an intricate beauty – a meeting point between the past, present and the future.
+But this time, the artist offers no such solution, no relief.
+The sight of a familiar glass box gives you a glare of hope which quickly dies as you notice the corrupted vases inside it.
+Instead of building an incubator which could preserve and stop the progressing decay, the artist has created an environment in which bacteria thrive.
+This compact microenvironment creates stable and controlled conditions which allow you to study the progressing decay, while increasing the kinetics of the decomposing vases.
+Once again, this manually controlled habitat becomes a space for experimentation where different processes can be studied, decelerated and expedited.
+The objects displayed within this humid incubator are extremely vulnerable to bacteria and enzymes diffused within, accelerating the processes of disintegration and decay.
+Captured behind the thick glass, the objects are exhibited to the public eye in their most vulnerable state.
+Their refined form becomes corrupted and flesh-like.
+Before our very eyes, it changes, becoming pale and fuzzy.
+Covered with a moss-like fungus, it begins to resemble a half-eaten fruit rather than the former object.
+Yet somehow, in this intimate moment, we manage to find an intricate beauty – a meeting point between the past, the present, and the future.

 Imagine a living matter – an organism, a plant, a flower.
-One that has the live of its own.
-Imagine it turned to grains, to hummus in order to become a timber of a future object.
+One that has a life of its own.
+Imagine it turned to grains, to hummus, in order to become a timber of a future object.

 Imagine a process which is a balancing act of what is living, dead, permanent and perishable.

-The grained materia has been forced into a symbolic shape – a vase.
+The grained material has been forced into a symbolic shape – a vase.
 An object which is likely to be preserved for centuries, an evidence of the perished cultures.
-Layers of the organic timber are gathered and reshaped into sublime form, which fuses the materia giving it common purpose.
+Layers of organic timber are gathered and reshaped into a sublime form, which fuses the material giving it a common purpose.
 Plants, flowers, shellac, beeswax – the layers create one, as if they have forgotten their origins.
-The object they have become is so seductive in its balanced, timeless form – one forgets the ephemerality of materials it has been made off.
-Drawn to it, you don’t realise the unprecedented obsolescence planed for it.
+The object they have merged into is so seductive in its balanced, timeless form, that one forgets the ephemerality of materials it has been made of.
+Drawn to it, you don’t realise the unprecedented obsolescence planned for it.

 Its limited lifespan relies on the habitat it is placed in.
-Whether its shelf in a house, a plinth in a gallery or a pedestal in a park – the object becomes united with its environment.
+Whether it is a shelf in a house, a plinth in a gallery or a pedestal in a park – the object becomes united with its environment.
 External conditions inherit and continue to shape the object, making creation synonymous with decay.
-As the temperature and humidity increases the Vase begins to melt, swell, fall and shrink.
+As the temperature and humidity increases, the Vase begins to melt, swell, fall and shrink.
 It becomes a dynamic form in the state of constant flux.
-As you observe it over the years you are overwhelmed with the heavy feeling of loss.
-Bewildered by its sublime qualities you developed a relationship with the object, one common to all.
+As you observe it over the years, you are overwhelmed with the heavy feeling of loss.
+Bewildered by its sublime qualities, you develop a relationship with the object, one common to all.
 You are a used to the perishable, you didn’t feel the same sorrow when your printer died.
-It is different – the sense of the inevitability of the decay, pushes you to preserve it no matter what.
+It is different – the sense of the inevitability of the decay pushes you to preserve it no matter what.

 But the progressive deterioration makes it change its shape and structure.
 It melts and transforms becoming something different.
 Its’ familiar yet monstrous aesthetics makes you pensive.
 Is it still the object you wanted to preserve?
 Was it worth building the glass incubator around it?
-The transparent structure with its delicate walls, defines new a habitat for the boiling matter.
-Like a scientist you can observe as it gradually reacts to the changing conditions.
+The transparent structure, with its delicate walls, defines new a habitat for the boiling matter.
+Like a scientist, you can observe as it gradually reacts to the changing conditions.
 Enclosed within the safety of its manually controlled environment, the deterioration begins to slow down until it finally stops.
 The object no longer relies on the external conditions – it becomes entirely dependent on you.
-Through its volatile form it seems the object communicates with you.
-Within those balanced conditions the materia no longer struggles.
+Through its volatile form, it seems the object communicates with you.
+Within those balanced conditions, its matter no longer struggles.
 It solidifies, turning stable and calm.
 It becomes a lasting image, sculpted within this delicate matter of preservation and decay.

 Used to the fragrant flowers from your childhood memories, you continue to smell the flowers in a ritualistic and futile gesture.
-The scent like taste, cannot be captured on a film – it can however, be represented by colour.
-Imagine scentless flower – pale, ghost like.
-This most probably is how the flowers nowadays appear to the insects.
+The scent, like taste, cannot be captured on a film – it can, however, be represented by colour.
+Imagine a scentless flower – pale, ghost-like.
+This most probably is how the flowers nowadays appear to insects.
 The bees could not care less about the longer vase life, size of the petals or thickness of the stalk.
-Furthermore the smell they would be attracted to we could consider nauseating.
+Furthermore, the smell they would be attracted to we could consider nauseating.
 The plants are so dull, they might as well be transparent to them.
-Scent was the first one to loose the race towards the ideal flower.
+Scent was the first one to lose the race towards the ideal flower.

-Floral trade for many centuries have developed into art of manipulation.
-The growing consumerism culture intertwined with the flower trade boom, have led to the point where flowers cease to represent the qualities that were once considered to be valuable.
+For many centuries, floral trade has developed into an art of manipulation.
+The growing consumerist culture, intertwined with the flower trade boom, led to the point where flowers cease to represent the qualities that were once considered valuable.
 Science and technology successfully made what is basically a bouquet of sexual organs, stop acting as such.
-As the market grew and customers preferences changed, a quest to create create the prefect flower blossomed.
+As the market grew and customers’ preferences changed, a quest to create the prefect flower blossomed.
 The ideal plant would not only suit our subjective and rather questionable taste, but also meet the high requirements of the breeders or the big and small sellers.
-The cut flower industry has began to struggle between what is natural and unspoiled and what is mass produced and commercial.
-Although we didn’t yet manage to change flowers main purpose – wich is to reproduce and die – we continually try to make it please ever wider audience in the mean time.
+The cut flower industry has begun to struggle between what is natural and unspoiled and what is mass-produced and commercial.
+Although we didn’t yet manage to change the flowers’ main purpose – which is to reproduce and die – we continually try to make it please an ever wider audience in the meantime.

 One cannot help but wonder – where will this journey lead us?
 What would this perfect flower look like?
-What form should gain a hybrid of such diverse human desires – is it possible encompass them within one genetic mash?
+What form should a hybrid of such diverse human desires gain – is it possible to encompass them within one genetic mash?
 The artist began to work with plant geneticists, horticulture specialists and engineers in an attempt to create a super bloom.
 They created a plant that would meet all of the industry’s requirements.
-But since perfection is always monstrous, their work became a balancing act between expectations and what is be possible.
-Altering by hand the incompatible species, a palpable body was given to the artists research.
+But since perfection is always monstrous, their work became a balancing act between expectations and what is possible.
+Altering the incompatible species by hand, a palpable body was given to the artist’s research.
 A physical organism was born out of studies and research.
 Constructed rather than born, the most elaborate species constituted the monstrous creature.
-Unfamiliar, bizarre shapes joined together embodied impressive but rather delicate organism.
+Unfamiliar, bizarre shapes joined together embodied an impressive but rather delicate organism.

-Monstrous yet ephemeral creature was given a more stable cast.
-Scanned and 3D printed, the plant has turned into nylon, bone white, sculpture.
+The monstrous yet ephemeral creature was given a more stable cast.
+Scanned and 3D printed, the plant has turned into a nylon, bone white, sculpture.
 Haunting within its glass cabinet, it is a lasting symbol and reminder of the compromise between longevity and scent, colour and shape, what geneticists can imagine and what flowers will allow.

 The ceiling have filled with the thick and black clouds.
 No light could penetrate them.
 The dark vapour amassed under the arched dome until it became almost palpable.
 As it became too abundant to withstand its own weight it began to condense in a form of the black rain.
 It was not heavy, but consistent.
 The black droplets kept falling down from the ceiling, leavening the fertile grounds and floors.
 But the earth could not withstand such plentitude and became soaked with the black liquid.
 One by one, the ponds began to shape.
 Theirs cyclopean eyes turned towards the expanse od the ceiling.
 It seemed their multitude could soon turn them into lakes, and those into seas and oceans.